Website Manager

 1. What is competitive (comp) youth soccer?

 Competitive soccer is a more advanced level of play than recreational soccer.
 Players are selected through tryouts and compete in higher-level leagues and tournaments.
 The focus is on skill development, teamwork, and performance.
-NECONN belongs to CJSA, the Connecticut Junior Soccer Association, which is comprised, of individual clubs throughout the state.
-We play our games with other clubs who belong to the Northeast District and in the Rhode Island Super Liga
+NECONN belongs to CJSA (Connecticut Junior Soccer Association), comprised of individual clubs throughout the state.
+We play against clubs in the Northeast District (NED) and in the Rhode Island Super Liga.

 2. Who can play competitive soccer?

 Players typically range from ages 8 to 14.
-Each age group has specific teams.
-Tryouts are for the U8-U15 age groups.
-Currently, some age groups have several teams and some age groups do not have a team.
+Tryouts are held for U8–U15 age groups.
+Currently some age groups have multiple teams and some do not — availability varies by season.

 3. How do tryouts work?